Now that your cruise is booked, there are still a few more decisions to make and things to do before you actually pack those bags.

 NOTE: If you choose to book with the cruise line, it will be less stressful to do so BEFORE you board.
 Lines are long at the “Shore Excursion” desk and the more popular choices tend to fill up quickly.
 Lines and disappointment are NOT how you want to spend your first day on board.

-PURCHASING EXCURSIONS ON YOUR OWN: As mentioned above, purchasing on your own is typically less expensive and with the venders now offering the guarantee of getting you back to the ship at their expense if there are delays causing you to miss the ship, they are becoming more and more ‘attractive’ to cruisers.
+PURCHASING EXCURSIONS ON YOUR OWN: As mentioned above, purchasing on your own is typically less expensive and with the venders now offering the guarantee of getting you back to the ship at their expense if delays cause you to miss the ship, they are becoming more and more ‘attractive’ to cruisers.
 Always ask the vendor what their cancellation policy is if the ship skips the port (weather or other things outside your control).
 You don’t want to be charged if you have no control over what happens.
 Just read the fine print, check their policies and get pertinent answers in writing before purchasing anything.

 WARNING: Be very cautious about giving your credit card number out when traveling to certain areas of the world.
 If purchasing at the pier, cash is your best option.